jekymin8232/vitalguardai-com/README.md

-**"AI that runs on a single sheet of paper" is not a slogan—it is a fact.**
+**"AI that runs on a single sheet of paper" is not a slogan—it is a fact.
+Complexity weakens security and control; simplicity strengthens them.**

 # The Potential of Offline AI
 ### Building and maintaining data centers is not always feasible in every environment.